EdWeek Market Brief Summit

 You're In Good Company

-Join other executives this June!
+Learn alongside other education company executives!
 Our attendees come from leading-edge education technology companies, big education publishers with legacy brands, and small start-ups, making a name for themselves in the K-12 marketplace.
+Below are organizations that were represented at our October 2023 Summit.
+Don’t miss out!

 • Member Rate

-• EdWeek Market Brief Members save $150 off the non-member rate when using their discount code now!
+• EdWeek Market Brief Members save $100 off the non-member rate when using your discount code now!

-• Contact us below if you need your code, or for questions on eligibility.
+• Contact us if you need your code or for questions on eligibility.

 • Save your seat!